List of Coronation Street characters introduced in 2004: Billy Platt

 Todd never saw his son alive, apart from a photograph that Gail gave him after his death.
-Although he was allowed to be named as the father, Gail and Sarah agreed that Billy should have Platt instead.
+Although he was allowed to be named as the father, Gail and Sarah agreed that Billy should have Platt as a surname instead of Grimshaw.
 Sarah then continuously blamed herself for his death until his funeral on 7 June 2004.

 Despite doubts from the rest of the street's residents, Todd finally showed up with his family to say goodbye to his son.
 Sarah and Todd regularly visited his grave until they left Weatherfield.

 In December 2015, when Sarah discovered she was pregnant with her deceased ex-boyfriend Callum Logan's (Sean Ward) baby, she tells Todd, whom she had reconciled with after her return in March that year, that she wants an abortion.
 However, Todd reminds Sarah of how she felt after Billy died, and suggests that this baby could possibly replace him.

 Sarah later changes her mind after Kylie Platt (Paula Lane) stops her from making the decision, as she also reminds Sarah that her own son with Callum, Max Turner (Harry McDermott), does not remind her of him, and she loves him regardless.
 Sarah later gave birth to Harry in March via caesarean section, like Billy.